In This Section

 • President-Elect (to become President in the following year)

-• four Vice Presidents (one each for Central Region USA/Canada, Central Region Europe, Latin America, and International)
+• four Vice Presidents (one each for Eastern Region USA/Canada, Western Region USA/Canada, Northern Region Europe, and Southern Region Europe)

 • three Governors.